Updated: Nov 23, 2021

 This is the problem that causes the body to feel tired.

-How can we take care of the digestive system over late summer time?
+How can we take care of the digestive system in late summertime?

-The answer is by avoiding the things which can impair the function of spleen/stomach such as:
+The answer is by avoiding the things which can impair the function of the spleen/stomach such as:

 1- Cold foods and sweets